bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 | 75th percentile | 167.50 | 32 | 123 | 165 | 132.75 | 125 | 169 |
 | Maximum | 1 934 | 242 | 350 | 365 | 365 | 365 | 209 |

 **Findings**: Most devices are seen only part-time.
-Across the whole study window (1980 days), half of the devices (User_IDs) appear on at most 71 days, and 75 % of them show up on fewer than 168 days (less than 10% of the total number of days).
+Across the whole study window (1980 days), half of the devices appear on at most 71 days, and 75 % of them show up on fewer than 168 days (less than 10% of the total number of days in the study period).
 Only a small group is tracked for long stretches, but one very persistent device is present on 1934 days.
-Year-by-year patterns echo this limited reach: in 2007 (total 275 days in the study period) the average number of days a device was observed is just 42 days, while in 2010 and 2011 the mean hovers a bit over 90 days out of 365 days.
+Year-by-year patterns echo this limited reach: in 2007 (total 275 days in the study period) the average number of days a device was observed is just 42 days, while in 2008, 2010 and 2011 the mean hovers over 90 days out of 365 days.
 Two years stand out: in 2009 a typical device is recorded on 106 of the 365 days (about 29 % of the year); and in 2012—when data run only from 1 January to 31 August (244 days)—the mean rises to 135 days, or roughly 55 % of the study period.

 ---